psychemedia/eurydice-resources/resources/struggle_to_raise_continues.md

 TEXT

-Yet more bad weather a fortnight later required the divers' boats to be taken back into harbour, but even that operation failed to go smoothly, with the boats suffering damge that would require repair and two men sustaining injuries.
+Yet more bad weather a fortnight later required the divers' boats to be taken back into harbour, but even that operation failed to go smoothly, with the boats suffering damage that would require repair and two men sustaining injuries.

 ---